aurelio-amerio/techytok/_posts/2020-01-19-lesson-package-registration.md

 end
 ```

 At line 1 we choose the relative tolerance at which the integration routine should stop (which is proportional to the error on the final result).
 At line 7 we define the analytical result and at line 8 we compute the integral and store the result and the error estimation on the result.
-At line 9 I use the function `isapprox` which tests whether the two arguments are equal within the given tolerance, which equals to checking whether $$ |a-b| < tollerance$$ .
+At line 9 I use the function `isapprox` which tests whether the two arguments are equal within the given tolerance, which equals to checking whether
+$$
+|a-b| < tollerance
+$$

 Next we need to write many more tests to check all the options available.
 I will not deal with all the tests for this package, but I want to focus on two: checking whether units of measurement are handled properly and checking that an error is thrown when I pass an unavailable integration method.